gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 I got my hands on a huge collection of files, along with tutorials on how to fire up a server, as well as the source code itself.
 I supposed all of that were leaked, somehow?
 This was mostly a general exploration, as an attempt to better understand the architecture and find the data tables and such.

-Lunia's servers ran on [ASP](https://en.wikipedia.org/wiki/Active_Server_Pages), [IIS](https://en.wikipedia.org/wiki/Internet_Information_Services) and [MSSQL](https://en.wikipedia.org/wiki/Microsoft_SQL_Server), all running in Windows Server 2003.
-It's interesting to note that it appears each square was a single server instance, and each chat channel was an independent IRC-based server also.
-The technologies used was ancient - admittedly, once again, there were no big standards for MMO development at the time - and most of the files I had were far from complete or even functional, and so I have to admit I wasn't much interested in trying to set up my own server.
+**Lunia's servers ran on [ASP](https://en.wikipedia.org/wiki/Active_Server_Pages), [IIS](https://en.wikipedia.org/wiki/Internet_Information_Services) and [MSSQL](https://en.wikipedia.org/wiki/Microsoft_SQL_Server), all running in Windows Server 2003.** It's interesting to note that it appears each square was a single server instance, and each chat channel was an independent IRC-based server also.
+The technologies used were ancient compared to the ones available today - admittedly, once again, there were no big standards for MMO development at the time - and most of the files I had were far from complete or even functional, and so I have to admit I wasn't much interested in trying to set up my own server.
 After snooping around for some minutes, I turned my attention to the real interesting stuff: the game source code and development files.

-Lunia was built on Visual C++, and seemed to have grown alongside its own custom engine, "XRated".
+**Lunia itself was built on Visual C++**, and seemed to have grown alongside its own custom engine, "XRated".
 With it, there were dozens of custom tools to create and edit items, quests, pets, chests, and so on.
 A lot of code had the purpose of converting to and from those pesky custom file formats, and so they are probably very helpful on reverse engineering them.

 All the "compiled" files found earlier in the client data could also be found here, like the `.tga` files that eventually generated all `.dds` 2D assets, all the `.xml` that eventually became the `.b` databases, and the uncompiled `.fx` shader code that were loaded in the client as compiled `.fxc`.